 Embedding techniques1 have emerged to be some of the most effective approaches to overcome the serious limitations of the applicability of high-level quantum chemistry methods due to the system size.
 This family of methods treat the relevant subsystem (reaction center, chromophore, etc.) at a higher level of theory while including the effect of the other parts in an approximate way, e.g., by using lower-level methods.
 Density Functional Theory (DFT) methods are ideal for embedding applications provided that the density can be distributed between the fragments and the functional form of the interactions allows a suitable definition of the embedding potential.
+Wave-function-in-DFT (WF-in-DFT) embedding^{2,3} approaches allow the treatment of the active fragment by advanced ab initio techniques, while the environment is modeled at the DFT level.
+In particular, various formulations of Coupled Cluster theory^{4-7} are commonly invoked for the active subsystem(s) also in excited electronic states, ^{8-14} where the accuracy of these methods is often warranted even for a qualitatively correct description.
+Two major types of these embedding techniques are the socalled bottom-up (frozen density)^{2,3} and the top-down^{4,5} approaches.
+The problematic point of the former is the calculation of some non-additive terms.
+15 These are avoided in top-down projector-based embedding techniques which maintain the orthogonality of the subsystems by applying appropriate projectors, however, a low-level calculation on the entire system is necessary.
+While for non-covalently interacting systems the non-additive terms are less crucial, for higher accuracy and for generalizability top-down projection-based embedding (PbE)4 methods seem more suited for the description of multichromophore systems.
+16

-Wave-function-in-DFT (WF-in-DFT) embedding approaches allow a treatment of the active fragment by advanced ab initio techniques, in particular by various formulations of Coupled Cluster theory, ^{2-4} also in excited electronic states ^{5-10} where the accuracy of these methods is often warranted even for a qualitatively correct description.
-In this type of embedding, top-down projector-based embedding (PbE)2 strategies have the advantage of avoiding certain problematic non-additive terms11 by using an orthogonal representation for the subsystems.
-A low-level calculation (usually at the DFT level) is performed first on the entire system, followed by a localization of the occupied orbitals on a priori defined sets of atoms (subsystems).
-This latter step is usually accomplished by using Pipek-Mezey localization,12 intrinsic bond orbitals,13 or the SPADE (Subsystem Projected AO DEcomposition)14 technique and the orbital space belonging to the different fragments, which is then used to set up the embedding potential from the fragments' density, is defined by the position of the resulting localized orbitals.
-Subsequently, the orbitals of the active subsystem(s) are reoptimized under the influence of the embedding potential, applying the orthogonality constrain between the subsystems by level shifting.2 solving the Huzinaga equation,3 or by applying the projection scheme by Hoffmann et al.15 The highlevel correlated calculations on the active fragment are finally performed using the Fock matrix that results from the above procedure.
+In the top-down models a low-level calculation (usually at the DFT level) is performed first on the entire system, followed by a localization of the occupied orbitals on a priori defined sets of atoms (subsystems).
+This latter step is usually accomplished by using Pipek-Mezey localization, 17 intrinsic bond orbitals, 18 or the SPADE (Subsystem Projected AO DE-composition) 19 technique and the orbital space belonging to the different fragments, which is then used to set up the embedding potential from the fragments' density, is defined by the position of the resulting localized orbitals.
+Subsequently, the orbitals of the active subsystem(s) are reoptimized under the influence of the embedding potential, applying the orthogonality constrain between the subsystems by level shifting, 4 solving the Huzinaga equation, 5 or by applying the projection scheme by Hoffmann et al. 20 The high-level correlated calculations on the active fragment are finally performed using the Fock matrix that results from the above procedure.
 Since only the electrons defining the density on the active fragment(s) are used in these calculations, a significant reduction of the cost of the calculation is achieved.
+Details of the PbE workflow used in this study are described in Section S1.3 (see also Refs.
+12 and 16).